createdotnet/wdk/_tutorials/the-footer.md

   display: block;
 }
 ```
-The `.form--failed` and `.form--success` class is added by... and will be included by default.
+The `.form--failed`,  `.form--progress` and `.form--success` classes are added by javascript that is included with the WDK tag.

 #### Copyright